CSDTs/changedetection.io/README.md

 Note: this fork modifies the number of browser steps from 10 to 30 to faciliate longer and more complex UI interactions.
+We also provide a `run.sh` that simplifies running changedection.io.

 ## Web Site Change Detection, Restock monitoring and notifications.